 4 Discuss the role of ethics, character, and personal integrity in the organization.

-Ethical theories help us understand, evaluate, and classify moral arguments; make decisions; and then defend conclusions about what is right and wrong.
-Ethical theories can be classified as consequential, rule-based, or character.
+Ethical theories help people understand, evaluate, and classify moral arguments; make decisions; and then defend conclusions about what is right and wrong.
+Ethical theories can be classified as: